srobotta/moodle-database-presets/competencies-wheel/README.md

 holders are in the template.
 These are filled by Javascript inside the template.

 At the bottom the dots are the indicatior on the progress of the form.
-Whenever one clicks the next button but not all criteria are responded, a read frame is drawn around the criterium and the skill levels.
+Whenever one clicks the next button but not all criteria are responded, a read frame is drawn around the criterion and the skill levels.
 The appearance is controlled in the css.
 In the html just a class is added to the block.